Feed capacity is 67 pounds, over a sack of feed!

 Small chickens are going to have a harder time using this feeder so it is recommended for medium and full size chicken breeds.
 Some tinkering can be done to balance out the weight needed to open the door but the less weight needed to operate the treadle and overcome the door pre load springs, the less rat proof the feeder is.

-We won’t have duck or turkey steps for this feeder right away but will add them later.
-It uses the same replacement wire link and same spring as the medium and small feeder.
+We have duck or turkey steps for this feeder.
+There are two different SKUs, one with freight added if you order it by itself, the other with no shipping costs if you are adding it to a feeder order.
+Both the Large and the Extra Large feeder uses the same replacement wire link and same spring as the medium and small feeder.

 Due to the added weight and size we won’t be offering multi packs of this feeder as they would get tossed around by the lazy package companies and they would likely be into the next oversize category and cost more to ship in multiples.